JamieWilson2000/SpeedySumsMS2/README.md

     The strategy for this game was to create an exciting, fun, vibrant environment where users young and old can practise their mathematical problem solving skills.
 Reports show that if a mundane task is incorporated into a game environment then children are more likely to tackle these mundane tasks.
 It was with this in mind that I thought of creating a game with young children in mind that could see them solving mathematical problems with a high score record that they could show off, brag about, and aim to better along the line.
 Whilst considering the concept I felt that there would be adults that would enjoy the challenge too so that spurred on then the option to have an easy, medium, and hard level with obviously increasing difficulty levels.
 I dwelled on using fun elements to label these levels , ie animals or faces etc, but I felt that could put some users off so I decided to stick with plain and simple Easy, Medium and Hard as level titles.

 - ## <u>The Scope</u>
+    The overall site is to be a very simplistic, colorful and striking environment.
+Big bold letters in a lighthearted font that will prove easy to read, and to instill a sense of fun from the start.
+To differentiate between levels I decided on bold colors in the background so there should be no mistaking which level the user has opted for.

 - ## <u>The Structure</u>
+    As with my Milestone Project 1,  I have learnt my limitations over the course of this project so I planned for this site to be very simple.
+As mentioned previously I wanted a site that would be accessible to young and old, therefore, I felt that the best user interface would be one of simplicity.
+Basically the structure would only consist of three real elements, the landing page (which is simply a one off greeting page), an "entry" page which is where the purpose of the game is explained and presented to the user are the three main options for level difficulty.
+In this way, I felt that the game could be handed to a child, unsupervised and they would have no difficulty getting a game up and running.

 - ## <u>The Skeleton</u>
+    The 'bones' of the game was sketched out in Balsamiq, as mentioned, I was wanting to keep the look and feel of the game very simplistic so as to not become too overwhelming.
+Strong, big, bold fonts accompanying strong primary colors based on a traffic light system with a primary green being the easy level, an amber/orange color representing the medium level and finally the red to distinguish the hardest of the levels.
+The landing page and the "entry" page would have a blended gradient background consisting of the three main colors for continuity.

 - ## <u>The Surface</u>
+    It is of course at this stage when my actual level of understanding of coding comes into play.
+I felt very comfortable with designing the look of the game and getting all the elements to position correctly within the game area.
+The Javascript side I opted for a simple approach, keeping functions to a minimum where possible, and by distinguishing each levels javascript code into it's on .js file.
+Upon researching this approach, it seemed an acceptable, clean way of operating so I was happy to continue in this fashion.

     ---
 # Early Stages